Heritage Crafts

 • David Bryant

-• Michael Williams has made one great wheel and may be prepared to make more if people are willing to pay the asking price which is a fair rate for the hours and materials.
+• Michael Williams has made 10 great wheels and may be prepared to make more if people are willing to pay the asking price which is a fair rate for the hours and materials.
+He believes he might be the only maker of great wheels in Europe.

 Other information